naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 * Passenger protocol: the protocol over which the original data was carried, such as IPv4, IPv6, IPX or Appletalk

 #### VPN Encryption Algorithms

+The degree of security provided by any algorithm depends on the keys length.
+Some of the most common encryption algorithms and the lengths of the keys they use are:
+- **Data Encryption Standard (DES):** Uses a 56-bit key and ensures high performance encryption.
+DES is a symmetric key cryptosystem
+- **Triple DES (3DES):** Newer variant of DES that encrypts with one key, decrypts with a different key, then encrypts again with another key
+- **Advanced Encryption Standard (AES):** Provides stronger security than DES and is computationally more efficient than 3DS.
+AES offers 3 key lengths, 128, 192 and 256
+- **Rivest, Shamir and Adleman (RSA):** An asymmetric key cryptosystem.
+The key uses bit length of 512, 768 or 1024

+With symmetric encryption, the encryption key and decryption key are the same.
+With asymmetric encryption, they are different

+#### Hashes